 New England has some of the largest healthcare facilities in the country, and Maine is the largest state in the region.
 Healthcare has been and continues to be a major component in Maine employment, and its percentage of employment is only expected to grow over the next decade.
+The aging population alone will produce demand for nursing home managers and other healthcare administrators.
 Nearly one quarter of Maine’s residents are aged 65 and over, one of the highest percentages in the nation and fueling the demand for more healthcare services and subsequent healthcare administrative positions.
+If healthcare management is the career for you, keep reading to learn more about how to land a healthcare administration job in Maine.

 Salary and Overview